OctoSquiddy/Splatoon-3-Map-Editor/README.md

 # Splatoon 3 Map Editor
-A Stage Layout viewer for Splatoon 3!
+A Map Editor for Splatoon 3!
 (Made using KillzX's Sample-Editor & Sheldon's Splatoon 2 Editor Fork)

 ## Feel free to make pull requests about new features, changes, bug fixes etc.